Tax Planning in Riverside, CA

 • $21,900 for head of household

 If your deductible expenses exceed these amounts, you may benefit from itemizing your deductions, where you list each eligible deduction separately.
 However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Riverside, CA can work with you to decide whether using the standard deduction or itemizing is more advantageous.
+A financial planner in Riverside, CA can assist in determining whether claiming the standard or itemized deduction is more advantageous.

 • Review Your Retirement Accounts —

-Roth IRAs and Traditional IRAs both provide tax advantages, though in different ways.
-Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
+Roth IRAs and Traditional IRAs both present unique tax benefits.
+A traditional IRA allows for contributions that may be deductible, with taxes deferred until you withdraw funds.
 Roth IRA contributions, in contrast, are not deductible but allow for tax-free growth on your investments.
-Which account benefits you most will depend on your specific tax planning needs.
+The best option depends on your individual financial picture and tax outlook.
 If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.

 If you have a 401(k) plan with your employer, you can defer income from your paycheck directly to your 401(k).
 For 2024, you can contribute up to $23,000 to a 401(k), plus an extra $7,500 if you are over age 50.